 The student must complete the Program Proposal form naming the persons who have agreed to serve on the committee and identifying their respective fields.
-These faculty members are generally those with whom they have previously undertaken course work and/or who have specialized knowledge in the fields.
-The student should submit the Program Proposal form to the examination committee and the Doctoral Program Coordinator for approval and signature six months prior to the date of the comprehensive filed area examination.
-When all coursework has been completed, the student and advisor will meet specifically to evaluate the Program Proposal and reconcile it with the DARS.
-At least two weeks prior to the exam, the student submits to the chair of the exam committee and the Ph.D.
-Coordinator the updated version of the Program Proposal for a final audit before the exam.
-Upon approval the Ph.D.
-Coordinator will submit any necessary DARS exceptions to the Graduate School.
+The student should submit the draft Program Proposal form to the examination committee and the Program Director for approval and signature six months prior to the date of the comprehensive filed area examination.
+When all coursework has been completed, the student and advisor will meet specifically to evaluate the final Program Proposal, reconcile it with the DARS report (to ensure the automatic system is using the relevant courses) and confirm that all requirements have been fulfilled, including designating courses for second field area.
+At least two weeks prior to the exam, the student submits to the chair of the exam committee and the Program Director the updated version of the Program Proposal for a final audit before the exam.
+If any waivers are required, these should be flagged and conveyed to the Program Director.
+Upon approval the Program Director will submit any necessary DARS exceptions to the Graduate School including the second field area courses.

-3.3.3 Examination Preparation: Qualifying Paper
+3.3.4 Examination Preparation: Qualifying Paper

-In preparation for the field area exams, students are required to complete a critical literature review essay (the qualifying paper) covering both of the fields.
+In preparation for the field area exams, students are required to complete a critical literature review essay (the qualifying paper) covering both of the fields (or two papers covering the fields separately).
 The student should register for reading and conference courses with committee members at least one term prior to the field area exams.
 It is suggested that as part of the literature review and field area exam preparation, students should: